Riteshshinde2/Car-sales/README.md

 1)male account for arround 80% of total purchase .

-2) Pale White is the most sold car colour.
+2)Pale White is the most sold car colour.

-3) A car with auto transmission system is sold more compared to manual transmission system
+3)A car with auto transmission system is sold more compared to manual transmission system

 4)Sedan is most sold car body type followed by hardtop and passenger vehicle